-Determining the LLC cost can be challenging.
+Determining the LLC startup costs can be challenging.
 How much you will have to pay for your LLC depends on the state that you are in and what type of business entity you want to set up.

-The first you have to do when forming an LLC is to come up with a name for your business.
+The first step to forming an LLC is to come up with a name for your LLC business.

-Depending on the state where you want to register your limited liability company, you will have to acquire information about naming requirements (prohibited terms, for example).
+Depending on the state where you want to register your limited liability company, you must acquire information about naming requirements (prohibited terms, for example).

 You can do this through your Secretary of State's official website.

-You can also reserve your desired business name for up to 12 ahead in some states.
+In some states, you can reserve your desired business name for up to 12 days ahead.
 It will cost you an additional fee, depending on the state.

 For example, the name reservation fee is $40 in Texas, $10 in California, and $28 in Alabama.

-Make sure to do your research on naming requirements before you make an operating agreement or file the request.
+Make sure to research naming requirements before you make an operating agreement or file the request.

-Some states limit the number of days that you can keep your reserved business name, while others do not have any naming requirements at all.
+Some states limit the number of days you can keep your reserved business name, while others do not have any naming requirements.

-State LLC filing fees are the fees paid to the state in order to file articles of organization with the Secretary of State.
+State LLC filing fees are paid to the state to file LLC Articles of Organization with the Secretary of State.

 State filing fees vary by state but typically range between $100 and $800, depending on the location.